wino6687/blogci/blogpost_ci.md

     - even if some are just links to other repos (like tornado) that do things that may be useful to other user groups
     -

+# Wrap Up and Documentation:

+You now have all of the tools to begin improving your python project's infratstructure.
+While we have provided several examples for you, there is no replacement for reading the documentation for each framework we are using.
+Below I have linked most of the relevant documentation that should help guide you through any troubleshooting you may still need afer reading this article.

+While it takes a decent amount of work up front, setting up a robust system for writing maintainable and deployable code will benifit you in the long run.